 Run the commands below in sequence to get your application started.
 Follow the instructions on the screen to provide the superuser’s credentials:

 cd myproject/ python3 manage.py migrate python3 manage.py createsuperuser python3 manage.py runserver 0.0.0.0:8000

 Django will be available on HTTP port 8080 by default.
 Open your favorite browser and navigate to

 Congratulations!
 You have successfully installed Django.
 Thanks for using this tutorial for installing the Django web framework on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Django website.
+For additional help or useful information, we recommend you check the official Django website.